The Sacraments of the Catholic Church and How to Receive Them

 "Truly, truly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God." – John 3:5

-Please call our parish priest at (603)-485-3113 to make arrangements for baptism.
-If you, or your older child, has not been baptized and desire to receive this Sacrament, we invite you to visit our Initiation for Adults and Older Children page for more information.
+Please call our rectory at (603)-485-3113 to make arrangements for baptism.
+If you or your older child have not been baptized and desire to receive this Sacrament, we invite you to speak to one of our priests, call the office, and/or visit our Initiation for Adults and Older Children page for more information.

 Sacrament of Reconciliation

 "If you forgive the sins of any, they are forgiven; if you retain the sins of any, they are retained." – John 20:23